Webster's Revised Unabridged Dictionary · 1913

 Deity

-[OE. deite, F. déité, fr.
-L. deitas, fr. deus a god; akin to divus divine, Jupiter, gen. Jovis, Jupiter, dies day, Gr. di^os divine, Zey`s, gen. Dio`s, Zeus, Skr. dēva divine, as a noun, god, daiva divine, dyō sky, day, hence, the sky personified as a god, and to the first syllable of E. Tuesday, Gael. & Ir. dia God, W. duw.
-Cf. Divine, Journey, Journal, Tuesday.]
+[Old English deite, French déité, from Latin deitas, from deus a god; akin to divus divine, Jupiter, gen. Jovis, Jupiter, dies day, Greek di^os divine, Zey`s, gen. Dio`s, Zeus, Sanskrit dēva divine, as a noun, god, daiva divine, dyō sky, day, hence, the sky personified as a god, and to the first syllable of English Tuesday, Gael. & Ir. dia God, Welsh duw.
+Compare Divine, Journey, Journal, Tuesday.]

 1.